roytang/blog/content/posts/2007/10/how-to-solve-technical-problems.md

 Non-official forums are better because people are more likely to be passionate than paid reps.
 One problem I often encounter when researching is Microsoft.
 Whenever I search for Microsoft-related stuff inevitably sources dry up &#8211; there are literally hundreds of unofficial forums where many newbies ask questions.
 Now, what to recognize about Microsoft is that they have hundreds (maybe thousands?) of experts called MVPs in every different Microsoft technology.
 These MVPs are recognized by Microsoft for providing unofficial support to the community.
 So, the trick is to figure out where you can post such that a good number of MVPs will see your question and possibly respond.

-I&'m not sure what the best place would be, but the one that I have gotten the most results from would be
+I'm not sure what the best place would be, but the one that I have gotten the most results from would be

 [